ablaom/Koala.jl/README.md

 [KoalaKNN](https://github.com/ablaom/KoalaKNN.jl): K-nearest neighbor

+[KoalaTransforms](https://github.com/ablaom/KoalaTransforms.jl): A library of common data transformations (and dependency of several of the other libraries)

+KoalaFlux (coming soon): A wrap of Mike Innes beautiful Julia implementation of neural networks, including a facility to learn categorical feature embeddings.

 At present the above implement supervised regression (todo: classification).
 To learn how to wrap your favourite machine learning code for use in Koala, refer to:

 [KoalaLow](https://github.com/ablaom/KoalaLow.jl): To expose Koala's low-level interface